How much screen time is too much for kids?

-Media is practically unavoidable.
+Digital media is practically unavoidable.
 But there are ways parents can curb kids' tech use.

 young girl playing with smart phone

 From classroom computers to bedroom televisions to the smartphones that seem stuck to their hands, screens have invaded every part of kids’ lives.
-And excessive time spent staring can be bad for their development, no matter their age.
+And excessive time spent staring at screens can be bad for their development, no matter their age.

 “Too much screen time can lead to more behavioral problems, attention problems, a sedentary lifestyle, weight gain, and childhood obesity,” says Elliot Freed, DO, a family medicine doctor in Pembroke, Virginia.
 For older kids, untold hours spent glued to a display is connected to mental health issues, as well.

-These issues may have been exacerbated during the COVID-19 pandemic, when many school-aged children were locked down and learning online, for a time unable to go to school or participate in activities.
-A report posted online in September 2020 on PsyArXiv (Psychology Archive) found that more than half of children ages 6 to 12 had increased their screen time by 50 percent at the start of the pandemic.
-In a separate ParentsTogether survey from April 2020, almost half of parents surveyed said their children were online more than six hours a day, up from 8 percent before the pandemic.
-Another one-quarter of kids spent more than eight hours a day on a screen.
+A report posted online in September 2020 on PsyArXiv (Psychology Archive) found that more than half of children ages 6 to 12 had increased their screen time by 50 percent in the early months of the pandemic.
+In a separate ParentsTogether survey from April 2020, almost half of parents surveyed said their children were online more than six hours a day, up from 8 percent or parents queried before the pandemic.
+Another one-quarter of kids were spending more than eight hours a day on a screen.

 Screen time has also surged among the youngest children over the years.
 Between 1997 and 2014, daily screen time more than doubled among those younger than 2 years, according to a study published in JAMA Pediatrics in February 2019.
 In 1997, daily screen time for toddlers averaged around 1.32 hours and included TV and video viewing, video games, and time spent on home computers.
-By 2014, however, young children spent an average of three hours per day in front of screens as more devices—including smartphones, tablets, and e-readers—became available.
-During the pandemic, even toddlers’ screen time increased by about 30 minutes daily, according to a February 2022 study in Scientific Reports
+By 2014, young children spent an average of three hours per day in front of screens as more devices—including smartphones, tablets, and e-readers—became available.
+During the pandemic, toddlers’ screen time increased by an additional 30 minutes daily, according to a February 2022 study in Scientific Reports

-As a result, many experts are also concerned about the effects of devices on kids’ brain development.
-Another study published in JAMA Pediatrics in 2019 found that increased unsupervised screen time was associated with less white matter in the brains of 3- to 5-year-olds.
+As a result, many experts are concerned about the effects of devices on kids’ brain development.
+A study published in JAMA Pediatrics in 2019 found that increased unsupervised screen time was associated with less white matter in the brains of 3- to 5-year-olds.
 White matter plays a crucial role in language, literacy, and cognitive abilities.

 Screen time for younger children

 Experts believe television holds no benefit for babies and toddlers.
 For one thing, since children ages 2 and younger don't understand what's happening on TV, they don’t learn anything, even from programs meant to be educational.
-For another, interaction with real-live people and objects is crucial to their development; excessive TV exposure can detract from this in-person contact and may even cause delays in language and social-emotional development.
+For another, interaction with real-live people and objects is crucial to their development.
+Excessive TV exposure can detract from this in-person contact and may even cause delays in language and social-emotional development.
 Babies’ and toddlers’ sleep could suffer, as well.

-Once a child hits preschool—between the ages of 2 and 5—the AAP advises no more than one hour of media per day.
-The organization stresses that less is even better.
 Since content matters, the focus should be on high-quality programs—think Sesame Street or Mister Rogers’ Neighborhood.
 Co-viewing with your child is one way to regulate how long they watch and help them understand what's happening onscreen.
 Educational apps and games are often introduced at this age, as well.
 Since their efficacy is still being studied, parents should monitor their children's usage.

 Screen time for older children

 As kids get older, screen use becomes more complicated.
-Many need to use computers for school, and the introduction of smartphones opens up a world of social interaction.
+Many need to use computers for school and the introduction of smartphones opens up a world of social interaction.

-Perhaps because of this, the AAP does not set a specific limit on how much children ages 6 and up should interact with media.
-They do, however, say that parents should place limits to ensure kids are not choosing media at the expense of their health.
-Kids should be sleeping well and getting enough physical activity, and too much time with devices can lead to deficiencies in both areas.
+Kids should be sleeping well, spending time with family and friends, and getting enough physical activity.
+Too much time with devices can lead to deficiencies in these areas.
 While there’s plenty of research suggesting that too much time in front of a screen can increase a child's risk of obesity, the odds are even higher if they have a TV in their own bedroom.

 Excess screen use may contribute to mental health issues, as well.
 One 2021 study in The Lancet Child & Adolescent Health, for example, found that more than an hour of screen time daily negatively affected the life satisfaction of adolescents and teens.